Contact me at: firstname.lastname@example.org

 For a scholar in Gender Studies like me, teaching faces particular challenges and, at the same time, opportunities.
 Based on my teaching opportunities so far (see my CV), I highlight two of these, and propose that a constructivist approach to learning addresses them the most effectively.
 One concerns the academic integration of the field, therefore the characteristics of the classes to be taught; another concerns the relationship between scholarship and everyday experiences.

-Classes are either foundational/introductory for those unfamiliar with the discipline, or focus around very specific topics for graduate students, which two require different strategies.
+First, due to the ambiguous academic acknowledgement of Gender Studies as a discipline, classes are either foundational/introductory for those unfamiliar with the discipline, or focus around very specific topics for graduate students, which two require different strategies.
 During my teaching assistantship at CEU Gender Department for a nationally diverse MA class on performativity theories, we could immerse into the internal debates of my special research interest.
-On the other hand, leading an extra-curricular, Hungarian-language BA course in the László Rajk College for Advanced Studies of BCE University required an overall, interdisciplinary view of the field and the main question was how I can bring that closer to the students (see the two syllabi).
+On the other hand, leading an extra-curricular, Hungarian-language BA course in the László Rajk College for Advanced Studies of BCE University required an overall, interdisciplinary view of Gender Studies.
+There the main question was how I can bring such a view closer to the students (see the two syllabi).

 Similarly informed by the aforementioned constructivist approaches, I view teaching and learning as a process, where points of transformation are important, both in course design and thinking (see Wiggings and McTighe 2005, Biggs and Tang 2011).
-Therefore regular, mutual feedback is necessary, which partly takes place verbally during classes.
-However, discussions might not be comfortable to all, even if I moderate them in order to give voice to everyone, therefore I often ask students to write down their preliminary thoughts before entering a debate.
-Based on my experience both at CEU and in Rajk College, it works well if they get written feedback throughout the term on presentations as well as on written assignments, even replacing grading (see the note on evaluation).
+I can rely on the transformation of my own feminist thinking towards a more critical-structural one when facilitating students’ gradual understanding.
+I thus find regular, mutual feedback necessary, which partly takes place verbally during classes.
+However, discussions might not be comfortable to all (myself included), even if I moderate them in order to give voice to everyone, therefore I often ask students to write down their preliminary thoughts before entering a debate.
+Based on my experience both at CEU and in Rajk College, it works well if they get written feedback throughout the term on presentations as well as on written assignments, even possibly replacing grading.

 Ambrose, S. A., Bridges, M. W., DiPietro, M., Lovett, M. C., Norman, M. K., & Mayer, R.E.
 (2010).
 How Learning Works: Seven Research-Based Principles for Smart Teaching.
 Jossey-Bass.